renatomaia/loski/doc/manual.md

 If an address structure is provided as `address`, it is used to store the result; otherwise a new address structure is created.

 `service` indicates the port number or service name to be used to resolve the port number of the resulting addresses.
-When `servname` is absent, the port zero is used in the results.
+When `service` is absent, the port zero is used in the results.
 The string `mode` defines the search domain.
 It can be contain any of the following characters: